RedHenDev/vibe/README.md

 to do

+-b pulses not yet syncing across clients

+DONE-f countdown indicator till next night time...

+DONE-refac fix NPC deployment for night-mode

+DONE-dev vibe stealing by nocturnal NPCs + sound

 i- opening interior start for spawn.
 Leads to the spectacular view of the procedural terrain.
 But how to integrate with randomized spawn points at start?
 Perhaps the interior is a local, private hallucination, if you will?

-b- reduce number of times leaderboard updated?
+-b reduce number of times leaderboard updated?

-i- perhaps lore and deeper game narrative revealed by NPCs and, or, artefacts found on the terrain -- perhaps map gives clue to this, revealing a log of e.g. 0/10 secrets found or something?
+-i perhaps lore and deeper game narrative revealed by NPCs and, or, artefacts found on the terrain -- perhaps map gives clue to this, revealing a log of e.g. 0/10 secrets found or something?
 Or a log of narrative fragments.

-i- take locomotive fun as a key, perhaps secondary mechanic of the game, esp. since VR (e.g. ATOT web-slinging is fantastic.)
+-i take locomotive fun as a key, perhaps secondary mechanic of the game, esp. since VR (e.g. ATOT web-slinging is fantastic.)

--b players spawn in random radius around official spawn site, to prevent spawning inside other or stationary models.
+DONE-b players spawn in random radius around official spawn site, to prevent spawning inside other or stationary models.

 -f 2d map showing locations of all clients; dynamically zoom out to fit all in?
 Or, allow client to zoom as they wish.
 -i clients can bookmark certain locations, recorded onto their 2D map and which also records their journey in each session; this can be downloaded as a .txt file or, better, a pdf image.